 The defining principle of demography is that a population size at a given time reflects an uninterrupted chain of events that change the size of that population from an earlier to a later date.
-Of the three possible determinants of population change, two are shared by all populations: (a) the balance of vital events (births and deaths) where low Jewish birth rates and an increasingly elderly population generates higher death rates; and (b) the balance of international migration (immigration and emigration).
-The third determinant consists of identification changes or passages (accessions and secessions), and applies only to subpopulations defined by some cultural, symbolic, or other specific characteristic, as is the case for Jews.
+Of the three possible determinants of population change, two are shared by all populations: (a) the balance of vital events (births and deaths) where low Jewish birth rates and an increasingly elderly population generate higher death rates; and (b) the balance of international migration (immigration and emigration).
+The third determinant consists of identification changes or passages (accessions and secessions)-in this case to and from Judaism-and applies only to subpopulations defined by some cultural, symbolic, or other specific characteristic, as is the case for Jews.
 Identification changes do not affect people's physical presence but rather their willingness or ability to identify with a particular religious, ethnic, or otherwise culturally-defined group.

 All this holds true regarding the core Jewish population, which does not include non-Jewish members of Jewish households, Jews who also hold another religious identification, persons of Jewish ancestry who profess another monotheistic religion, other non-Jews of Jewish ancestry, other non-Jews with family connections to Jews, and other non-Jews who may be interested in Jewish matters.
-(See further discussion in Part 1.)
-The detailed mechanisms of Jewish population change have been discussed in detail in previous issues of the American Jewish Year Book and will not be repeated here.
-The interested reader can find the main arguments and supporting evidence in DellaPergola 2015a.
+(See further discussion in Section 1.)
+The detailed mechanisms and supporting evidence of Jewish population change have been discussed extensively in previous issues of the American Jewish Year Book and will not be repeated here (see DellaPergola 2015a).

-Part 1 Assessing Jewish Population
+Section 1: Assessing Jewish Population

-Jewish population size and composition reflect the continuous interplay of various factors that operate from both outside and inside the Jewish community.
-The continuing realignment of world Jewish geography toward the major centers of economic development and political power provides a robust yardstick for further explanation and prediction of Jewish demography (DellaPergola et al. 2005; DellaPergola 2015a).
+Jewish population size and composition reflect the day-by-day interplay of various factors that operate from both outside and inside the Jewish community.
+The continuing realignment of world Jewish geography toward the major centers of economic development and political power provides a robust yardstick for further explanation and prediction of Jewish demography (DellaPergola et al. 2005; DellaPergola 2017a).

-The 2016 Jewish population data were updated from 2015 and previous years in accordance with known or estimated vital events, migrations, and Jewish identification shifts.
+The 2017 Jewish population data were updated from 2016 and previous years in accordance with known or estimated vital events, migrations, and Jewish identification shifts.
 In the updating procedure, when data on intervening changes were available, empirically ascertained or reasonably assumed, effects of change were applied accordingly and consistently added to or subtracted from previous estimates.
 If the evidence was that intervening changes balanced one another, Jewish population size was not changed.
 This procedure has proven highly effective over the years of our monitoring of world Jewish population.
 Most often, when improved Jewish population estimates reflecting a new census or socio-demographic survey became available, our annually updated estimates proved to be on target.
-Otherwise, previous estimates were adjusted based upon newer better evidence.
+Otherwise, previous estimates were adjusted based upon newer, better evidence.